Under current rules, individuals are residents of Australia if they reside in Australia, and this includes the following:

 - Individuals who have actually been in Australia for more than one-half of the income year (i.e. at least 183 days in the income year), unless the individual's usual place of abode is outside Australia and the individual does not intend to reside in Australia.

 - If the individual is an 'eligible employee' for the purposes of legislation relating to the superannuation entitlements of Federal public servants.

-Persons who take up a contract of employment in Australia may be regarded as residents if they are in the country for more than six months.
+Each residency decision turns on its facts.
+For instance, persons who take up a contract of employment in Australia may be regarded as residents if they are in the country for more than six months, particularly as this will usually be accompanied by other factors, such as physical presence and assets in Australia.
 Citizenship and nationality do not determine liability for Australian income tax.

 A temporary resident for tax purposes is, broadly, an individual who:

 - holds a temporary visa granted under the Migration Act 1958

 - is not an Australian resident within the meaning of the Social Security Act 1991, and

 - does not have an Australian spouse as defined in the Social Security Act 1991.

 A temporary resident will be exempt from Australian tax on foreign source income, while a resident of Australia is subject to tax on worldwide income.